haemie/wordcloud/README.md

 # ☁️ Word Cloud Chrome Extention ☁️

-Ever went to a website with just walls and walls of text and feel overwhelmed?
+Ever go to a website with walls and walls of text and feel overwhelmed?
 Ever wish you could press a button to see the most important parts of a page?
+Orignal hackathon project here: https://github.com/haemie/CSHackathon

+## To install:

+1. Download files
+2. Use Google Chrome
+3. Navigate to chrome://extensions/
+4. Enable "Developer Mode"
+5. Click "Load unpacked" and select the folder with the downloaded files
+6. Turn on extension

 ## Key Takeaways:

 - use manifest to execute background.js, look into <a href ="https://developer.chrome.com/docs/extensions/reference/scripting/">scripting</a> compared to <a href="https://developer.chrome.com/docs/extensions/mv3/content_scripts/">content_scripts</a> <br>
 - execute main js script by calling through background.js, targeting current tab <br>
-- some pages use headers more than paragraphs
+- <a href="https://stackoverflow.com/questions/21314897/access-dom-elements-through-chrome-extension"> reference </a>

 ## Todo: